mikegcoleman/hybrid-workshop/README.md

 You can see from the output above the two services were deployed to the two different hosts, and are now up and Running

 > **Note**: It can take a few minutes for all services to start.
 Just keep running the `docker stack ps` command until you see both services with a `DESIRED STATE` of `Running`

+To see our running web site (an art store) visit `http://<your linux dns name>`.

+This concludes our workshop, thanks for attending.